mycloud422/v_memory/README.md

-# v_memory
+# Overview

-This will be a new and improved version of my previous visual memory game, which I developed a year ago.
+This project is a new and improved version of my previous visual memory game, which I developed a year ago.

 This one will feature:
 + A more modern design in line with my other coding projects.
 + A feature called tweaks, which allows users to hold to auto-select cells.
-+ Ability to pause the game using the "esc" key.
++ Ability to pause the game using the "Esc" key.
 + More features coming soon!

-# deployment
+# Deployment

-You can click on the project website to test it out immediately.
+You can click on the project GitHub Pages to test it out immediately!